The Complete Guide to Learn Thai and the Thai Alphabet

 In addition, many other languages are spoken throughout Thailand, including Khmer, Lao, Burmese, and Chinese dialects such as Hakka and Teochew.

-This is a question that has been asked for centuries.
+This question has been asked for centuries.
 The answer is yes and no. Thai and Chinese are related languages, but they are not the same.

 The Thai language is mainly used in Thailand and Laos.
 In contrast, Chinese is primarily used in China, Taiwan, Singapore, Malaysia, Indonesia, and other countries with large Chinese communities.